AnonymouX47/termvisage/docs/source/glossary.rst

       The frames of an animated image are generally meant to be displayed in rapid succession, to give the effect of animation.

    available size
-      The remainder after :term:`allowances <allowance>` are subtracted from the maximum size.
+      The remainder after :term:`allowances <allowance>` are subtracted from the maximum frame size.

    available width
       The remainder after horizontal allowance is subtracted from the maximum amount of columns.